 [Scenario analysis]

-We recognize that the expansion of climate-related disasters, such as the intensification of typhoons and heavy rains, and global efforts to mitigate climate change, such as decarbonization, are important issues that will have a significant impact on our management and overall business.
-We conducted a scenario analysis to understand the risks and opportunities that climate change poses to our group and their impacts, and to consider the resilience of our group's strategy and the need for additional measures, assuming the world as of 2030.
+The Group recognizes that the expansion of climate-related disasters, such as the intensification of typhoons and heavy rains, and global efforts to mitigate climate change, such as decarbonization, are important issues that will have a significant impact on management and the entire business.
+We conducted a scenario analysis to understand the risks and opportunities that climate change poses to the Group and their impacts, and to consider the resilience of the Group's strategy and the need for additional measures, assuming the world as of 2030.

 As a result, it became clear that the key issues were keeping up with changes in consumer lifestyles, responding to climate change mitigation and adaptation, and responding to strengthened laws and regulations regarding carbon taxes and energy conservation.